Participate in the ZoomCharts Challenge to showcase skills, gain recognition, network, and boost your professional profile.

 3.PDF with the Intro and Brief in Spanish.

-To submit your two-page report, please follow these steps, if you want to be considered for the Zoomcharts' prize, otherwise post your entry in the challenges group.
+To submit your three-page report, please follow these steps, if you want to be considered for the Zoomcharts' prize, otherwise post your entry in the challenges group.

-Your report will undergo validation to ensure it meets all the technical requirements.
+Your report must be verified to ensure it meets all the technical requirements.
 If the report is validated, you will receive a 'Publish to Web' link.
-If it does not meet the requirements, you will receive a rejection reason and will have the opportunity to resubmit your report.
+If it does not meet the criteria, you will receive a rejection reason and will have the opportunity to resubmit your report.

-2. Use the caption "I am participating in FP20 Analytics Challenge 24”, along with screenshots from your report.
+2. Use the caption "I am participating in FP20 Analytics Challenge 25” and screenshots from your report.

-3. Include a summary of your report's key insights and publish it to the web or NovyPro link.
+3. Include a summary of your report's key insights and publish it on the web or via a NovyPro link.

 4. Use the hashtags